-30.3 3MG
+28.3 3MG

-30.3.1 A key issue for Halton Borough Council concerns the disposal and development of 'HBC Fields'.
+28.3.1 A key issue for Halton Borough Council concerns the disposal and development of 'HBC Fields'.

-30.3.2 The establishment of a Management Company to administer common facilities will involve both the Borough Council and the private sector.
+28.3.2 The establishment of a Management Company to administer common facilities will involve both the Borough Council and the private sector.

-30.4 Contaminated Land
+28.4 Contaminated Land

-30.4.1 Although significant achievements have been made in reclaiming contaminated sites within Halton, much remains to be done.
+28.4.1 Although significant achievements have been made in reclaiming contaminated sites within Halton, much remains to be done.
 As an area with such significant contamination this presents a challenging agenda.
 As the birthplace of the chemical industry, many of the contamination problems within the Borough are much worse and more difficult to deal with than other areas of the country.
 This makes it both difficult and expensive to develop these sites.

-30.4.2 Halton has long been leading the way in utilising new technology and has made great progress in remediation techniques, which will assist with future site development.
+28.4.2 Halton has long been leading the way in utilising new technology and has made great progress in remediation techniques, which will assist with future site development.
 However there are a number of key challenges still facing Halton.
 These include the uncertainty of public funding, generally, in the medium term and the lengthy and costly process involved in accessing government funding.
 Other key issues include the severity of the contamination and the ongoing liability of these sites for the foreseeable future.

-30.5 Economic Development
+28.5 Economic Development

-30.5.1 The knowledge economy needs to be placed at the heart of the economic development agenda.
+28.5.1 The knowledge economy needs to be placed at the heart of the economic development agenda.
 Although Halton has a high proportion of employment in the knowledge driven sectors, this is declining.
 The proportion of businesses operating in the knowledge economy is also low.
 Growth in this sector would need to be supported by an increase in the skills and qualifications of Halton's workforce.
 A current occupational breakdown for the Borough, reveals that 'higher end' occupations are under-represented.

-30.5.2 The likely reduction, if not removal, of grant aid from areas such as Halton will prevent us from offering financial grant incentives to potential investors.
+28.5.2 The likely reduction, if not removal, of grant aid from areas such as Halton will prevent us from offering financial grant incentives to potential investors.
 This will leave us in open competition with other areas which are perhaps much easier to develop and will be a key issue for the area.

-30.5.3 We are currently losing young people from the Borough and, as already stated, predictions suggest that by 2015 the number of young people aged 10-19 and 20-39 will decline by 20% and 6% respectively.
+28.5.3 We are currently losing young people from the Borough and, as already stated, predictions suggest that by 2015 the number of young people aged 10-19 and 20-39 will decline by 20% and 6% respectively.
 If we are to attract graduates and young families to the area, we need to meet the demand for high quality jobs and investment in Halton.
 Without this, the young people of the Borough will have no choice but to seek better job opportunities elsewhere.

-30.5.4 Retail and office space is under-represented at 10.5% and 11.9% respectively, which is substantially lower than the national average of 19.2% and 16.8%.
+28.5.4 Retail and office space is under-represented at 10.5% and 11.9% respectively, which is substantially lower than the national average of 19.2% and 16.8%.
 Establishing more office accommodation and attracting suitable private sector business is important for the borough, particularly in the town centre areas, to help support their trade throughout the day and evening.

-31.0 CONCLUSION
+29.0 CONCLUSION

-Much has been done; there is still much to do and with diminishing public funds available over the period covered by this review, it will be difficult to maintain the momentum of the last five years.
+Much has been done; there is still much to do.
+With diminishing public funds available to us over the period covered by this report, that will not be easy.